 3. Molly’s Irish Cream Liqueur

-Originating from the small town of Bailiesboro in Cavan, Ireland and inspired by the mythical Irish muse at the heart of countless Celtic poems and songs, Molly’s Irish cream will be sure to warm your senses over the festive period.
+Originating from the small town of Bailiesboro in Cavan, Ireland and inspired by the mythical Irish muse at the heart of countless Celtic poems and songs, Molly’s Irish cream will be sure to warm your senses.

 4. Cú Chulainn Irish Whiskey